 The Loan Repayment Assistance Program facilitates the University of Oregon School of Law's contribution of talented candidates to legal institutions serving the public interest.
 Consistent with the law school's legacy of public service, the LRAP seeks to ease the debt burdens incurred during law school for those who choose to work in qualifying public interest law jobs.

 The LRAP is open to individuals who are J.D. graduates of the University of Oregon School of Law as of December 2010 or later.
-Graduates must also apply to the program within 4 years of their graduation date.
+Graduates must apply to the program within 4 years of their graduation date.
 Students graduating in December of 2014 are eligible for the program if they have a written job offer from their future employer.

 Eligibility criteria for the program are:

-- Employment in a qualified public interest law position
+- Employment in a qualified public interest law of J.D. advantage position

 - Total projected adjusted gross income below $55,000/year